dachshund-ncu/rt4svpp/README.md

 It comes with qt ui and makes use of qcustomplot library (https://www.qcustomplot.com/)

-Release is deployed with linuxdeployqt (https://github.com/probonopd/linuxdeployqt)
+Releases before 1.35 were deployed with linuxdeployqt (https://github.com/probonopd/linuxdeployqt)